ollies5/WaymoTakeoutViewer/README.md

 ## Usage
 1) Download `index.html` and open it up in your chosen web browser
-2) Upload your archive with the takeout data (everything stays local and is processed on your device)
+2) Upload your archive with the takeout data (everything stays local and is processed on your device) **NOTE**: Waymo Takeouts tend to get sent over in a corrupted .zip.
+This will need to be rezipped before upload.
+Just extract it, zip it up again, making sure to keep the file structure the same.
-3) Voila!
+4) Voila!
 Take a look at all your trips!